© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Verulamium, part of wall and ditch of Roman city is a scheduled monument protected by Historic England under reference 1003519.
 View the official record →

-Verulamium is a Roman city situated near St Albans in Hertfordshire, England, which served as one of the principal urban centres of Roman Britain.
+Verulamium is a substantial portion of the defensive wall and ditch system of a major Roman city located near the modern town of St Albans in Hertfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003519.

 Verulamium, part of wall and ditch of Roman city is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003519.